OlivierLD/raspberry-coffee/NMEA.mux.WebUI/README.md

 > Note: To make sure the runtime components will be 100% compatible with your Raspberry Pi target, I use to run this build _on a Raspberry Pi_ (not on a Windows or Mac laptop, carefull with Linux, probably OK with a Raspberry Pi Desktop).
 > The (only) problem that can potentially show up is a Java version mismatch.
 > The build process might be a bit too heavy for a Raspberry Pi Zero...
-> I usually built on a bigger board (A, or B), and the `scp` the result to a Raspberry Pi Zero if that is the one I want to run my server on,
+> I usually build on a bigger board (A, or B), and then `scp` the result to a Raspberry Pi Zero if that is the one I want to run my server on,
 > as shown above with the `scp` command.

 ## Warning!